So You Want to Travel but Don’t Have Enough Money to Go?

 How to Make Money While Travelling

-Last but not least, many “travelling poor” make their travel dreams happen by picking up some remote work while they are travelling.
+Last but not least, many “travelling poor” make their travel dreams happen by picking up some remote work while they are travelling on the cheap.
+So if you want to travel and earn some income while doing so, take a page out of their book.

 There are many possibilities for doing odd jobs such as waitressing, bartending, and so on––but you need to have a working visa to do these legally, they take some time to find, and you will have to repeat all of that job hunting in every destination you go to.

-My intention here is to focus on freelance, remote work that you can do to earn some money will you are travelling, no matter your destination or visa status.
-My top recommendations for remote work in the travelling community include:
+So if you want to travel and also have enough money to keep going, then focus on freelance, remote work that you can do to earn some money and maintain a frugal budget while you are travelling, no matter your destination or visa status.
+My top recommendations for remote work popular in the travelling community include:

 - Fiverr – an online marketplace for freelance jobs

-- VIPKID – a company specializing in connecting English native speakers to Chinese students in online learning forums
+- VIPKID or Qkids – companies specializing in connecting English native speakers to Chinese students in online learning forums

 - Flexjobs – highly vouched for in the travel community